Nyaksimvol: Etymology

+In writing it is used with the word па̄выл (pāvyl) "village".

 Climate

 Nyaksimvol has a subarctic climate (Köppen climate classification Dfc).
-Winters are very cold with average temperatures from −24.2 to −14.9 C in January, while summers are mild with average temperatures from +11.2 to +23.3 C in July.
+Winters are frigid with average temperatures from −24.2 to −14.9 C in January, while summers are mild with average temperatures from +11.2 to +23.3 C in July.
 Precipitation is moderate and is somewhat higher in summer than at other times of the year.